 (American, born 1952)

-She received a Bachelor of Arts degree from The Evergreen State College, Olympia, Washington in 1976.
-She has taught at art and glass programs around the world from Mexico to Australia to Germany, as well as locally at Pilchuck Glass School in Stanwood, Northwest Washington and Pratt Fine Arts Center in Seattle.
+Thompson received a Bachelor of Arts degree from The Evergreen State College, Olympia, Western Washington in 1976.
+She has taught at art and glass programs around the world from Mexico to Australia to Germany, as well as locally at Pilchuck Glass School in Stanwood, Northwestern Washington, and Pratt Fine Arts Center in Seattle.